NOMspectra/NOMspectra/docs/examples/compare_spectrum/compare_spectrum.md

 ## Simmilarity

 Calculate simmilarity indexes.
-For now it common indexes - Cosine, Tanimoto and Jaccard
+For now you can use common indexes - Cosine, Tanimoto and Jaccard

 ```python